javed-a-iqbal/mernbackend/README.md

  todos database is now existing.

-  run server  usinf nodemon server
+  run server  using nodemon server

-  lunch postman
+  launch postman

-  and send a Post reuest to add a 'toDo' item.
+  and send a Post request to add a 'toDo' item.

   in url of postman plugin type 'localhost:4000/add